practicalli/clojure/docs/simple-projects/random-clojure-function.md

 ???
 EXAMPLE "Project: Random Clojure function"
     [:fontawesome-brands-github: practicalli/random-clojure-function](https://github.com/practicalli/random-clojure-function){target=_blank} repository contains a Clojure project with an example solution

 ## Live Coding Video walk-through

 A [Live coding video walk-through of this project](https://youtu.be/sXZKrD4cAFk) shows how this application was developed, using Spacemacs editor and CircleCI for continuous integration.

 ???
 HINT " -M flag superseeds -A flag"
-    The `-M` flag replaced the `-A` flag when running code via `clojure.main`, e.g. when an alias containes `:main-opts`.
+    The `-M` flag replaced the `-A` flag when running code via `clojure.main`, e.g. when an alias contains `:main-opts`.
 The `-A` flag should be used only for the specific case of including an alias when starting the Clojure CLI built-in REPL.

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/sXZKrD4cAFk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 ## Create a project